pydicom/pynetdicom/dev/_sources/storage_service_class.rst.txt

 =====================
-The `Storage Service Class <http://dicom.nema.org/medical/dicom/current/output/html/part04.html#chapter_B>`_ defines a service that facilitates the simple transfer of DICOM information Instances.
-It allows one DICOM Application Entity to send images, waveforms, reports, etc., to another using the C-STORE DIMSE-C service.
+The `Storage Service Class <http://dicom.nema.org/medical/dicom/current/output/html/part04.html#chapter_B>`_ defines a service that facilitates the simple transfer of DICOM SOP Instances.
+It allows one DICOM Application Entity to send images, waveforms, reports, etc., to another using the DIMSE C-STORE service.

 .. _storage_sops: